nosir/cleave.js/README.md

 <script src="cleave-phone.{country}.js"></script>
 ```

 > `cleave-phone.js` is only required when phone shortcut mode is enabled.
-See more at: [Phone lib usage](https://github.com/nosir/cleave.js/blob/master/doc/phone-lib-usage.md)
+See more in documentation: [phone lib usage](https://github.com/nosir/cleave.js/blob/master/doc/phone-lib-usage.md) section

 Then have a text field